Butler Cole Aspinall: Politics

 In 1856, Aspinall was elected a member of the Victorian Legislative Assembly for Talbot.
 He also represented Castlemaine (1859–60), Geelong East (1861–64), Portland (1866–67) and St Kilda (1868–1870).
 At the end of July 1861 he became Attorney-General in the Richard Heales ministry, but the cabinet resigned a few weeks later.
 He resigned as member for St Kilda on 1 January 1870, was appointed Solicitor-General in the John MacPherson ministry, on 19 January 1870, before resigning on 9 April 1870 with the rest of the ministry.

 Court practice

-Aspinall was a first-rate advocate and a good parliamentary debater, but he broke down when 40 years old, an age when most men are scarcely past the beginning of their career.
-He had much charm of manner, and stories of his wit and humour were still being told in legal circles 70 years after his death.
-The Dictionary of Australian Biography quotes one example of his inspired impudence, which arose out of a brush with a Victorian judge.
+The Dictionary of Australian Biography quotes one example of Aspinall's behaviour in court:

 "Mr Aspinall," said his Honour severely, "are you trying to show your contempt for this Court?"

 "No, your Honour," said Aspinall with an air of great humility.
 "I was merely trying to conceal it."

-Henry James O'Farrell trial

-In 1868 Aspinall defended Henry James O'Farrell at Sydney for the attempted assassination of Prince Alfred, Duke of Edinburgh, and from January to April 1870 he was solicitor-general in the John Alexander MacPherson ministry.
-Towards the end of this year he resigned his seat in parliament, and in 1871 had a mental breakdown and was confined for some time.
-On recovering he returned to England and died there on 4 April 1875.
-He was married and his wife, who had been left in Melbourne, died six days later.

 Personal life

+Aspinall died on 4 April 1875 in England.
+His wife died six days later.

-A son, also called Butler Cole Aspinall, who was educated in England, became a London barrister and an authority on shipping law.
-He died unmarried in London on 15 November 1935.
+A son, also called Butler Cole Aspinall (d.
+15 November 1935), also became a barrister.